jdtsmith/shakespeare.org/README.md

 # shakespeare.org
-An emacs org-mode file of the collected plays of Shakespeare:
+An emacs org-mode file of the [collected plays of Shakespeare](./shakespeare.org).

 Buffer has:
   - 147606 lines